Month: February 2022

 Building Occupants

 In some cases, those who occupy a building are responsible for minor maintenance tasks.
-For example, in the state of Wisconsin in the United States, Wisconsin state law dictates that apartment tenant’s repair responsibilities include:
+For example, Wisconsin state law dictates that apartment tenant’s repair responsibilities include:

 • Changing light bulbs and other minor maintenance